biswajittt/book-my-train/README.md

 - 🪑 **Pick Your Perfect Seat:** Select the exact seats you want.
 Window?
 Aisle?
 You're in control!
 - 🎟️ **Book Multiple Tickets:** Traveling with friends or family?
 Book all your tickets in one go!
 - 💸 **Flexible Cancellations:** Plans changed?
 No problem!
 Cancel individual tickets or your entire booking with ease.
-- 🔄 **Instant Seat Reset (Admin):** Need to reset the train layout?
-Our admin tool does it in seconds.
 - 💻 **Responsive Design:** Book your tickets on any device – phone, tablet, or computer.

 ## 🛠️ Tech Stack: The Engine Behind Our Journey